steam02142/legend-of-dave/README.md

 ### Things to know before running

 We did not have time to implement the main menu properly in the build so you currently access it by running into the purple square.
+If you access this menu mid run it will delete your progress.
 We also did not get around to adding a pause menu so if you run from the executable you are stuck in the game until the end of time.